IanArb/ConferenceFinder/README.md

 The applications displays a list of conferences retrieved from the backend.

-Content for conferences inspired from https://androidstudygroup.github.io/conferences/
+Content for conferences retrieved from https://androidstudygroup.github.io/conferences/

 Inspired by [John Reilly's](https://github.com/joreilly) starter pack (https://github.com/joreilly/PeopleInSpace)